Hyperbolic Random Forests: Introduction

-Tree-based algorithms are built by recursively applying a splitting function; hence, in order to generalize the concept of a tree-based classifier to hyperbolic space, we need to define a hyperbolic splitting function.
+Tree-based algorithms are built by recursively applying a splitting function; hence, to generalize the concept of a tree-based classifier to hyperbolic space, we need to define a hyperbolic splitting function.
 For this purpose, we propose to use \textit{horospheres}, which share several desirable properties with the hyperplanes used in Euclidean trees.
 Due to a combinatorial explosion, finding the optimal horosphere by enumeration is computationally intractable.
-Instead, we employ a binary classifier to find candidate horospheres.
-In addition, we introduce two extensions that allow us to find good splits in multi-class and imbalanced scenarios: a heuristic to partition the data into hyperclasses and a class-balanced loss function.
+We propose to tackle data splitting as a binary horosphere classification task.
+To deal with multiple classes in a hierarchically consistent manner, we extend our splitting operator using hyperclasses.
+We show how to obtain hyperclasses through clustering in hyperbolic space with the lowest common ancestor.
+We also outline a class-balancing large-margin loss for dealing with long-tailed data.

-We extensively evaluate our approach on two canonical benchmarks from previous works on hyperbolic classification.
-Additionally, we introduce three new multi-class hierarchical classification experiments.
+We extensively evaluate our approach on canonical benchmarks from previous works on hyperbolic classification.
+Additionally, we introduce three new multi-class classification experiments.
 We show that our method is superior to both competing hyperbolic classifiers as well as their Euclidean counterparts in these settings.
 Summarized, our contributions are (1)~a generalization of random forests to hyperbolic space using horospheres, dubbed HoroRF, (2) two extensions to enable effective learning in multi-class and imbalanced settings, and (3)~a thorough evaluation of HoroRF, showing its advantage over other methods, both Euclidean and hyperbolic.